 All kinds of offerings are combined, good food and fruits, prayer flags, nectar like alcohol, tea and sweet-smelling incense.

-Like cheerful minded gods in a small grove of trees, a number of men and gods are seated in rows (literal meaning of Shugdrel) and are making these offerings.
+Like cheerful minded Gods in a small grove of trees, a number of men and Gods are seated in rows (literal meaning of Shugdrel) and are making these offerings.
 This good custom is called the Shugdrel Ceremony.

 Dance of the Heroes (Pacham)

 Dance of the Ging and Tsholing

 In the centre of a rainbow, the assembly of tutelary deities (Yidam), heroes (pawos) and fairies (Kandoms), peaceful and terrifying, as if by magic, sing, dance and spread from the clouds three kinds of offerings.
-It is these offerings that grant both the ordinary and extraordinary realisation.
+It is these offerings that grant both the ordinary and extraordinary realization.

 These incarnations are manifested in the Ging and Tsholing Dance: the inner dance called the Ging Dance is performed by the assembly of heroes (Pawos), tutelary deities (Yidams) and fairies (Hansoms) as well as the various terrifying deities.
 The outer dance called Tsholing Dance, is performed by the protectors of the religion with their retinue of eight classes of spirits.
 This dance, which brings blessings, is performed in order to remove all obstacles to the Doctrine as well as to bring happiness to all sentient beings.
 When the Ging and Tsholing performed this miraculous and agitated dance, they discourage the external demons and demonstrate clearly their magical powers by which they can overcome the demons.

-This dance is clearly a dance of purification before the arrival of Guru Rimpoche.
+This dance is clearly a dance of purification before the arrival of Guru Rinpoche.
 People whistle to chase away the bad spirits and Ging hit everyone on the head with their drumsticks to chase away impurity from the body.

 The Tsholing, after having destroyed the evil spirits symbolized by an effigy in a black box, are chased away by the Ging who stay alone and perform a dance of victory by beating their drums.

-Ugyen Rimpoche is the second Buddha and the incarnations of Avalokiteshvara (Thugje Chenpo), Lord of Compassion.
-When he was born the son of a poultry farmer, he vowed to guide all beings of the world, particularly those of Sikkim, Bhutan and Tibet.
+Ugyen Rinpoche is the second Buddha and the incarnations of Avalokiteshvara (Thugje Chenpo), Lord of Compassion.
+When he was born in the son of a poultry farmer, he vowed to guide all beings of the world, particularly those of Sikkim, Bhutan and Tibet.
 That was why he came to these regions.
-When Buddha was about to enter Nirvana, he prophesized to his disciples: ‘Don’t be sad, I will be coming from the West’.Thus he reappeared as Ugyen Rimpoche.
+When Buddha was about to enter Nirvana, he prophesized to his disciples: ‘Don’t be sad, I will be coming from the West’.Thus he reappeared as Ugyen Rinpoche.

 His activities are beyond description, However, here is how he helped the beings of this continent through his eight manifestations:

-27. Dance of the Sixteen Fairies (Rigma Chudrug)
+Dance of the Sixteen Fairies (Rigma Chudrug)

-28. Chhoshey: Religious Songs (same as Day one, No. 6)
+Chhoshey: Religious Songs (same as Day one)